SparrowFabrications/sparrowfabrications.github.io/35mm-film-index-card-holder.md

+---
+description: Index Card Holder for 35mm film boxes to remind you what film, type and format you are shooting.
+Never forget what film you are shooting again!
+---
 ## Index Card Holder for 35mm Film
-Index Card Holder to remind you what film, type and format you are shooting.
+Index Card Holder to remind you what 35mm film, type and format you are shooting.
 Never forget what film you are shooting again!

 The dimensions of this item are:
 - 44mm wide, 42mm high, 4mm deep